May 10, 2018

 I'm just as excited as the next person when I hear about XRP getting listed somewhere new.
 I even got excited when I started hearing about these fantastic apps that allow you to quickly trade between cryptos, but like everything else in my fantasy-destroying life, I and even some others, took the red pill and really started looking hard at those apps, because if there's one thing I've learned from a lifetime of sleeping with the enemy, it's that they never stop looking for a new way to fuck us.

-For those of you that have been watching my Twitter interactions with "proxy coin" vendors (also called tethered exchanges) such as Abra and Revolut (Uphold gets a free pass because their phase 2 allows direct XRP withdrawals), etc., you will see a recurring pattern.
+For those of you that have been watching my Twitter interactions with "proxy coin" vendors (also called tethered exchanges.
+Think "boiler room") such as Abra and Revolut (Some other examples are Robinhood, eToro, anything that won't let you withdraw your coins), etc., you will see a recurring pattern.
 Every time I push them to either publicly disclose the insolvency risks to investors, or the exact mechanism by which your funds are generating profits for them, I get either no response, more no response, a dismissive response, trying to hide from the public, or some cryptic gobbledygook that serves only as a smokescreen.
 There is a solid reason for this, and it comes down to the simple concept of: They're gambling your money without your knowledge or permission; and they'd like to keep it that way.
 The more I dig, the uglier the deception becomes.

 (note: if any of the links show as Tweets were deleted, let me know via Twitter and I'll post the screen shots)

 EDIT: Here's an example of how dangerous these proxy vendors are: eToro forcing liquidations